 The cost of owning a hot tub can add up.
 So naturally, people like to find ways to shave a bit off the electricity bill.
 If that’s you, you’ve probably wondered what temperature should you keep a hot tub when not in use?

-As a general rule, leave a hot tub at the regular temperature even when not in use because the cost of reheating each time can be substantial.
+As a general rule, a hot tub should be set between 98 and 104 degrees Farenheit even if not in use.
 For vacations lasting between 2 and 6 weeks, lower the temperature by 5 degrees.
-Beyond 6 weeks, considering powering down and draining.
+Beyond 6 weeks, consider powering down and draining.

-The hot tub should not be turned off even when not in use.
+The hot tub should not be turned off even when not in use for a week or 2.
 Strange?
 In this article, you’ll discover why it’s perfectly logical and some exceptions to the rule.